 I do almost all my reading on the bus.
 Thus, my go-to indicator of a great read is how surprised I am that I’ve reached my destination.
-Continue reading Books – Senlin Ascends and The Sudden Appearance of Hope
+Continue reading Books – Senlin Ascends & The Sudden Appearance of Hope

 “I was brilliant.
 Not just your run-of-the-mill brilliance either.
 I was extraordinarily brilliant.”
 Continue reading Books – The Name of the Wind